netdata/netdata/docs/security-and-privacy-design/netdata-cloud-security.md

 The collected email addresses are stored in our production database on Amazon Web Services (AWS) and copied to Google BigQuery, our data lake, for analytics purposes.
 These analytics are crucial for our product development process.
 If a user accepts the use of analytical cookies, their email address and IP are stored in the systems we use to track application usage (Google Analytics, Posthog, and Gainsight PX).
-Subscriptions and Payments data are handled by Stripe.
+Stripe handles subscriptions and Payments data.

 ### Data Sharing